Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Introduction

-Nevertheless, operationalizing such a selective, multi-model reasoning framework presents two core challenges.
-Firstly, achieving high-quality task decomposition, breaking down the overarching problem into a sequence of coherent and solvable sub-tasks, remains a non-trivial hurdle~\cite{wies2023subtaskdecompositionenableslearning}.
-An inadequate or illogical decomposition can lead to erroneous intermediate steps or an inefficient distribution of work, thereby compromising the final outcome or negating potential efficiency gains.
-Secondly, accurately and efficiently assessing the difficulty of each generated sub-task is crucial for appropriate model assignment.
-Misjudging sub-task complexity could result in assigning a simple task to an unnecessarily powerful (and expensive) model, or conversely, overwhelming a smaller model with a task beyond its capabilities.
-Both scenarios would undermine the goals of optimizing reasoning fidelity and resource expenditure, potentially leading to inefficient inference, reduced accuracy, and a failure to harness the full cost-saving potential of this approach.
+Nevertheless, implementing such a framework faces two core challenges.
+First, high-quality task decomposition, splitting the overall problem into coherent, solvable sub-tasks, is non-trivial~\citep{wies2023subtaskdecompositionenableslearning, zhou2022least}, as poor decomposition can produce erroneous intermediate steps or inefficient work allocation, undermining both outcomes and efficiency~\citep{zhu2023chain, zheng2023take}.
+Second, determining the difficulty of each sub-task is challenging but critical for assigning the right model; errors may overload smaller models or waste larger ones, reducing inference efficiency, accuracy, and the potential cost savings of this approach.

 To overcome these challenges, we propose \textbf{R2-Reasoner}, a framework that leverages a \textit{Reinforced Model Router} to efficiently scale LLM reasoning.
-As the core component, the Model Router consists of two modules: a Task Decomposer and a Subtask Allocator.
-The Task Decomposer is responsible for breaking down a complex input task into a sequence of well-structured, logically ordered subtasks.
-The Subtask Allocator, on the other hand, orchestrates collaboration across a pool of heterogeneous models, ranging from lightweight SLMs to powerful LLMs.
-It assigns each subtask to the most suitable model in the pool based on an estimated difficulty level, aiming to optimize both reasoning fidelity and computational efficiency.
-These components collectively enable fine-grained and scalable task execution across heterogeneous models, empowering real-world systems to adaptively optimize performance and resource usage across diverse workload conditions.
+As the core component, the Router operationalizes task decomposition and subtask allocation as two distinct yet interconnected LLMs: the Task Decomposer generates a structured sequence of sub-tasks from a complex input, while the Subtask Allocator assigns each subtask to the most suitable model, ranging from lightweight SLMs to powerful LLMs, based on estimated difficulty.
+By explicitly separating decomposition and allocation, R2-Reasoner enables fine-grained, scalable collaboration across heterogeneous models, optimizing both reasoning accuracy and computational efficiency.

-To fully unlock the potential of the \textit{Model Router}, we develop a staged reinforcement pipeline that progressively refines its decision-making through structured learning phases.
-We begin by constructing task-specific datasets to perform supervised fine-tuning, aligning each model with its designated role within the system.
-However, static supervision alone is insufficient to capture the dynamic interactions inherent in hybrid model collaboration.
-To address this, we introduce an iterative reinforcement learning strategy.
-In each iteration, one model is updated while the other remains fixed, enabling targeted adaptation based on feedback from the reasoning outcomes.
-To ensure stable and effective learning in this multi-agent setting, we adopt Group Relative Policy Optimization (GRPO), which promotes coordinated policy updates across models.
-This iterative framework enables self-supervised performance improvement, driven purely by task success signals, eliminating the need for additional manual annotations and enhancing adaptability in real-world scenarios.